 Taking the place-out assessment is voluntary.
 Students who know they need to work on their pre-algebra skills before tackling more challenging complex math coursework simply take MS120 and develop their skills by working with one of Thomas College’s math instructors.

-Please contact Debbie Cunningham at Debbie.firstname.lastname@example.org by November 11 to reserve your access and be added to the Teams meeting.
+Please contact Debbie Cunningham at Debbie.firstname.lastname@example.org by Monday, September 6, to reserve your spot.
+Space is limited

 Preparing for the Place-Out Assessment